Mayamalavagowla: Janya ragams

-Mayamalavagowla has quite a few janya ragams associated with it, of which Bowli, Jaganmohini, Gowla, Gowlipantu, Janaranjini, Lalita, Nadanamakriya, Revagupti, Saveri and Malahari are quite well known.
+Mayamalavagowla has quite a few janya ragams associated with it, of which Bowli, Jaganmohini, Gowla, Gowlipantu, Lalita, Nadanamakriya, Revagupti, Saveri and Malahari are quite well known.
 See List of janya Ragas for a full list of janyas.

 Popular compositions

-All the basic swara exercises (Sarala, Janti, Daatu, etc.) are set to the Mayamalavagowla raga.
+All the basic swara exercises (Sarali, Jantai, Dhaattu, etc.) are set to the Mayamalavagowla raga.
 These are learnt by beginners in Carnatic music.
 It is commonly used in the basics, credited to Purandara Dasa's work in his time, when he did much work towards standardizing the teaching of Carnatic music into a fully graded system.
-Lambodara lakumikara by Purandaradasa is generally used for this raga.
 The first mini-songs (geetam) that are taught after the completion of basic exercises are set to Malahari, a janya of Mayamalavagowla.
 Muthuswami Dikshitar's famous gouḻānta kritis (eight compositions with their raga names ending as gowla), on Goddess Nilothpalamba has māyāmāḻavagouḻa for one of them.

-Some of the popular compositions in Mayamalavagowla are Deva Deva composed by Swathi Thirunal and Adikkondar by Muthu Thandavar.
 A list of popular compositions in Mayamalalavagowla is as follows.